mmbman/Katagiri/annotated-fukanzazengi.md

 - “Practice and realization” is a translation of *shushō* (修證).
 This important term appears several times in *Fukanzazengi*; here it is also translated as “practice-realization” and “practicing and realizing.”
 Elsewhere it is sometimes translated as “practice-enlightenment.”
 - The meaning of *shō* (證), often translated as “realization,” should not be taken for granted.
 Katagiri Roshi gave an entire talk on the meaning of *shō*, and its distinction from *kaku* and *satori*, which are also sometimes translated as “enlightenment.”
 See [“*Shōbōgenzō Bendōwa*: Dōgen's Questions & Answers – Talk 5”](1987-03-15-Bendowa-Talk-5).
 - The oneness of practice and realization is often presented as a key point of Dōgen’s teaching, if not his key point, period.
 On the statement “to think practice and realization are not one is a heretical view” from *Bendōwa*, see [“*Shōbōgenzō Bendōwa*: Dōgen's Questions & Answers – Talk 4”](1987-03-14-Bendowa-Talk-4).
+- See also the commentary on these lines in *Each Moment Is the Universe*, Chapter 6, “The Root of the Buddha Way.”
+This chapter is derived from more than one talk, which may or may not be available in the archive – to be determined.

 > The true vehicle is self-sufficient.
 What need is there for special effort?